ucdavis-bioinformatics-training/2022-Nov-Introduction-To-Python-For-Bioinformatics/python/python4.md

 1. You will need to create a dictionary with the 4 nucleotides as keys, and their complements as values.
 2. Loop through the bases and create a new list where each element of the new list is the complement of each from the old list.
 Use your dictionary to do this.
 3. Reverse the list using [built-in list methods](https://www.w3schools.com/python/python_ref_list.asp).
-4. Print the new list using the "join" string method.
+4. Print the new list as a string using the "join" string method.
 5. For a bonus, see if you can do all of steps 2-4 in just one line.
 You will need to look at [string slicing in python](https://www.geeksforgeeks.org/string-slicing-in-python/), and you will need to use some special string methods.